ibm-cloud-docs/vmwaresolutions/shared/shared_overview.md

 ### Compute
 {: #shared_overview-specs-comp}

-Compute processing is allocated to Virtual Data Centers in vCPU increments.
+Compute processing is allocated to virtual data centers in vCPU increments.
 Each vCPU increment represents a single 2.0 GHz core.
 Compute memory is allocated in GB increments.

 ### Networking
 {: #shared_overview-specs-net}

-By default, every Virtual Data Center comes configured with one advanced edge gateway with five public IP addresses and one private service IP address.
+By default, every virtual data center comes configured with one advanced edge gateway with five public IP addresses and one private service IP address.
 The advanced edge gateway is customer configurable and can be customized.

 The public IP addresses can be used for public facing vApps for inbound or outbound public internet traffic.

-The service address can be used for access to {{site.data.keyword.cloud}} infrastructure services on the {{site.data.keyword.cloud}} internal private network, including the following services:
+The service address can be used for access to {{site.data.keyword.cloud_notm}} infrastructure services on the {{site.data.keyword.cloud}} internal private network, including the following services:

 * NTP
 * Windows operating system licensing and updates